 As you explore these options for coverage, it is important to note that, as part of the university's requirement that all students have adequate health insurance coverage, every registered student is automatically enrolled in Cardinal Care in his/her first registered quarter of each academic year.
-This means that whatever you decide about coverage, you will need to take action in Axess to either
+This means that whatever you decide about coverage, you will need to take action in Axess by the applicable deadline to either

 Please note that as of June 1st, 2021, MHN will no longer cover the copay for telehealth services as they have done since the start of the pandemic.
 The mental (tele)health copay will be $25.00 as of June 1st, 2021 for each appointment with an MHN provider.